 By providing students with both the best of a liberal arts education and the skills necessary to succeed in a competitive job market, earning a degree in history is the way to make the most of a college education.
-For more, please see the Why Study History and Resources pages.
+For more, please see the Why Study History and Resources pages and the UTC History Career Map.

 How can History Majors prepare themselves for the job market?